moxi-git/Lock-mic-vol/README.md

    you can also download [pyvol_calc](https://github.com/moxi-git/Lock-mic-vol/releases/download/idk/pyvol_calc.exe) to help you calculate the volume

+> [!WARNING]
+> this `Lock.mic.vol.zip` is getting flagged as false positive! so just disable Win Defender and do this Instructions without it and when your finished renable defender after reboot

 3. **Extract** the files.

 4. **Edit the mic volume lock value**: